zhaodong-liu/MQL4GRec/README.md

 # MQL4GRec

-This is the code for the ICLR 2025 submission: Multimodal Quantitative Language for Generative Recommendation.
+This is the code for the ICLR 2025 paper: Multimodal Quantitative Language for Generative Recommendation.

 ## Setup